 I’m not just saying this to be controversial…

-I’m telling you that long cardio workouts – the ones where you’re spending 20+ minutes on a cardio machine such as treadmill, bike or cross trainer (or running outside) several times per week – are terrible for your body because…
+I’m telling you that long cardio workouts – the ones where you’re spending 20+ minutes on a cardio machine such as treadmill, bike (including spin) or cross trainer (or running outside) several times per week – are terrible for your body because…

 Even though they may help you lose weight in the short term by creating a slight caloric deficit…